FObersteiner/zdt/README.md

 ## Zig version

-This library is developed with Zig `0.14.0-dev`, might not compile with older versions.
-As of 2024-08-28, Zig-0.13 stable or higher should work.
+This library is developed with Zig `0.14.0-dev` aka 'master', might not compile with older versions.
+As of 2024-09-09, Zig-0.13 stable or higher should work.

 ## IANA timezone database version